-- ✓ Engine oil is at proper level. - ✓ Fuel tank is filled with fresh, clean, regular unleaded gasoline. - ✓ Become familiar with all controls, their location and function.
-Operate them before you start the engine. - ✓ Be sure brake system is in safe operating condition. - ✓ Be sure Operator Presence System and Reverse Operation System (ROS) are working properly (See the Operation and Maintenance sections in this manual). - ✓ It is important to purge the transmission before operating your tractor for the first time.
-Follow proper starting and transmission purging instructions (See "TO START ENGINE" and "PURGE TRANSMISSION" in the Operation section of this manual).
+- ✓ Engine oil is at proper level. - ✓ Fuel tank is filled with fresh, clean, regular unleaded gasoline. - ✓ Become familiar with all controls, their location and functions.
+Operate them before you start the engine. - ✓ Ensure brake system is in safe operating condition. - Ensure Operator Presence System and Reverse Operation System (ROS) are working properly.
+(See the Operation and Maintenance sections in this manual.)